Interview by Jenny Bristol

 Illustration by Rebecca Burgess

-Christa Holmans is a bold and dynamic advocate for autistic people and neurodiversity.
-To help accommodate her own needs, she lives in an RV while also working remotely in a full-time leadership position on top of her advocacy work.
-She’s the pioneer of the important #askingautistics hashtag on Twitter, allowing anyone—whether or not they are autistic themselves—to ask questions of autistic people so they can get an Own Voices perspective.
+Lyric (formerly known as Christa) Holmans is a bold and dynamic advocate for autistic people and neurodiversity.
+To help accommodate their own needs, they live in an RV while also working remotely in a full-time leadership position on top of their advocacy work.
+They are the pioneer of the important #askingautistics hashtag on Twitter, allowing anyone—whether or not they are autistic themselves—to ask questions of autistic people so they can get an Own Voices perspective.

-Christa works long hours but maintains healthy boundaries by unplugging on evenings and weekends to allow time for self-care and to maintain relationships.
-She loves rules and structure and works hard to master things she’s passionate about.
-She feels that her gifts come from her neurodiversity just as much as her struggles do, and that the diversity of our population allows us to help each other.
+Lyric works long hours but maintains healthy boundaries by unplugging on evenings and weekends to allow time for self-care and to maintain relationships.
+They love rules and structure and work hard to master things they’re passionate about.
+They feel that their gifts come from their neurodiversity just as much as their struggles do, and that the diversity of our population allows us to help each other.
 This interview includes some great advice for young autistics along with important perspective for parents of autistic kids.

 What does a typical work/regular day look like for you (or, if there isn’t a typical day, describe one that is representative of your work/regular life)?